wp-plugins/clicky/readme.txt

 * Automatically adding your Clicky tracking code everywhere.
 * Option to ignore admins.
-* Option to store names & email addresses of commenters, and register comments as an action.
+* Option to store names of commenters.
 * Option to track posts & pages as goals and assign a revenue to that page or post.
 * An overview of your site's statistics on your dashboard.
 * Integration with the [Clicky.me Short URL service](http://clicky.me/).